Custom package

 If True, old will be present as InputGroupCall.

-edited_exported_invite
+property edited_exported_invite

 Whether the exported chat invite has been edited.